0xNacho/jboss-remote-deployer/README.md

 * `./jboss-client.sh log` allows you to interactive monitor server logs
 * `./jboss-client.sh deploy <path_to_war>` allows you to remotely deploy war applications

-Optionaly, you can `mv jboss-client.sh MyServer && mv MyServer /usr/local/bin`  in order to execute this tool in a more confortable way (no matter what path you are in).
+Optionaly, you can `mv jboss-client.sh MyServer && mv MyServer /usr/local/bin`  in order to execute this tool in a more confortable way (no matter what path you are in):

+* `MyServer start` starts jboss server
+* `MyServer stop` stops jboss server
+* `MyServer log` allows you to interactive monitor server logs
+* `MyServer deploy <path_to_war>` allows you to remotely deploy war applications